 To practice Ujjayi Pranayama, constrict the back of your throat slightly and take deep and long breaths instead of shallow breaths.
 Then, produce frictional sounds with vibrations from the back of your throat while exhaling from the nose.
 Repeat this process a few times.

-Benefits of Ujjayi Pranayama
+Ujjayi Pranayama Benefits

-- Treats throat, cough and other respiratory problems
+- Treats throat, cough, and other respiratory problems

 - Boosts the functioning of the nervous system